 Counterfeit products are fake replicas produced in a manner that is increasingly difficult for consumers to identify, which is why we recommend always purchasing from a reputable source or directly from the manufacturer.
 This is the best way to ensure avoiding counterfeits.
-It's not always easy to spot a fake, even when it's side by side with the genuine product.
+It's not always easy to spot a fake, even when it's side by side with a genuine product.
 However, it's important to know the clues that can help you spot a fake.

-Labels with missing punctuation or misspellings
+- Labels with missing punctuation or misspellings

-Different fonts or icons
+- Different fonts or icons

-Poor grammar or typos on packaging and/ or products
+- Poor grammar or typos on packaging and/ or products

-Sale at an improbable location for the product, particularly street vendors
+- Sale at an improbable location for the product, particularly street vendors

-Low quality packaging
+- Low quality packaging